whyboris/Video-Hub-App/README.md

 ## Development

-⚠ The repository is usually ahead of the publicly [released version](https://github.com/whyboris/Video-Hub-App/releases).
-Version `3.0.0` code is already on the `main` branch; while it is 🚧 WIP, it has bugs in it.
+⚠ The repository is usually ahead of the publicly [released version](https://github.com/whyboris/Video-Hub-App/releases) - it is 🚧 WIP and may have bugs in it.

 How to start: